Feeding Your 1- to 3-Month-Old

 The following are general guidelines, and your baby may be hungrier more or less often than this.
 That's why it's important to pay attention to your baby's signals of being hungry or full.
 A baby who is getting enough might slow down, stop, or turn away from the breast or bottle.

 Breastfeeding: How Much and How Often?

-After the first few weeks following birth, breastfed babies start to feed less often and sleep for longer periods at night.
-You can be reassured that your breastfed infant probably is eating enough if he or she:
+As babies get older, they will start to breastfeed less often and sleep for longer periods at night.
+Your infant probably is eating enough if he or she:

 - seems alert, content, and active

 - is steadily gaining weight, growing, and developing

 - feeds six to eight times per day

 - is wetting and soiling diapers on a regular basis

 Your baby might not be eating enough if he or she doesn't appear satisfied, even after feeding, and cries constantly or is irritable.
 Call your baby's doctor if you're concerned your baby is not getting enough to eat.